Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 Configuration for performance vs resource
 -----------------------------------------
 Simple configurations of the FFT use a single kernel.
-Multiple kernels will be used when either ``TP_PARALLEL_POWER > 0`` or ``TP_CASC_LEN > 1``.
-Both of these parameters exist to allow higher throughput, though ``TP_PARALLEL_POWER`` also allows larger point sizes that can be implemented in a single kernel.
+Multiple kernels will be used when either ``TP_PARALLEL_POWER > 0`` or ``TP_CASC_LEN > 1`` or ``TP_USE_WIDGETS = 1`` (with stream IO or TP_PARALLEL_POWER>0).
+All of these parameters exist to allow higher throughput, though ``TP_PARALLEL_POWER`` also allows larger point sizes that can be implemented in a single kernel.
 If a higher throughput is required than what can be achieved with a single kernel then ``TP_CASC_LEN`` should be increased in preference to ``TP_PARALLEL_POWER``.
 This is because resource (number of kernels) will match ``TP_CASC_LEN``, whereas for ``TP_PARALLEL_POWER``, resource increases quadratically.
 It is recommended that TP_PARALLEL_POWER is only increased after ``TP_CASC_LEN`` has been increased, but where throughput still needs to be increased.
 Of course, ``TP_PARALLEL_POWER`` may be required if the point size required is greater than a single kernel can be achieved.
 In this case, to keep resource minimized, increase ``TP_PARALLEL_POWER`` as required to support the point size in question, then increase ``TP_CASC_LEN`` to achieve the required throughput, before again increasing ``TP_PARALLEL_POWER`` if higher throughput is still required.
+TP_USE_WIDGETS can be used when either TP_API = 1 (stream IO to the FFT) or TP_PARALLEL_POWER>0 because for this, widgets are used with streams for the internal trellis connections.
+By default, TP_USE_WIDGETS=0 which means that the FFT with stream input will convert the incoming stream(s) to an iobuffer as a function of the FFT kernel and similarly for the output iobuffer to streams conversion.
+Setting TP_USE_WIDGETS=1 will mean that these conversion functions are separate kernels.
+The use of runtime<ratio> or location constraints can then be used to force these widget kernels to be placed on differen tiles to their parent FFT kernel and so boost performance.
+The resource cost will rise accordingly.
+If the performance achieved using TP_CASC_LEN alone is close to that required (e.g. within about 20%), then TP_USE_WIDGETS may help reach the required performance with only a modest increase in resources and so should be used in preference to TP_PARALLEL_POWER.
+Using TP_USE_WIDGETS in conjunction with TP_PARALLEL_POWER>0 can lead to a significant increase in tile use (up to 3x).
-The maximum point size supported by a single kernel may be increased by use of the single_kernel constraint.
+The maximum point size supported by a single kernel may be increased by use of the single_buffer constraint.
 This only applies when TP_API=0 (windows) as the streaming implementation always uses single buffering.

 Scenarios
 ---------